Logic-Link-Bot/docs/Site/index.md

 # :icon-project: Features
 Logic Link has over 60 useful commands and many advanced features.
+==- :icon-unmute: Voice
+Listen along to music with your friends and have a fun time.

+==- :icon-info: Info
+View detailed information about roles, channels, users and your server.

 ==- :icon-paste: Pastebin
 With the use of our pastebin command, you can generate a new pastebin link in a few seconds directly from the comfort of Discord! :partying_face: